-- Function of CIDT Our mission is to assist Southeastern faculty in achieving their instructional, research, and other professional objectives by providing support for commonly used and emerging technologies, including Blackboard.
-The CIDT works closely with faculty and support service providers to coordinate and promote campus wide, technology-related services.
-CIDT also provi.des certification training for faculty teaching online and blended courses. - Notifying Faculty Students of Bb Issues The CIDT works closely with IT (Network Operations, Administrative Computing, and the Help Desk) regarding Bb hardware issues and is responsible for the following: - o Notify the Director of Online Learning as soon as possible, - o Post a system-wide announcement in Bb, when applicable ,along with follow-ups, - o Send an email to the Faculty mailing list, when applicable, along with follow-ups.

-While every attempt will be made to notify faculty students as soon as possible regarding long-term Bb issues, please remember that we do not provide 24/7 Bb support.
+- 1. Function of CIDT Our mission is to assist Southeastern faculty in achieving their instructional, research, and other professional objectives by providing support for commonly used and emerging technologies, including Blackboard.
+The CIDT works closely with faculty and support service providers to coordinate and promote campus wide, technology-related services. - 2.
+Notifying Faculty Students of Bb Issues The CIDT works closely with IT (Network Operations, Administrative Computing, and the Help Desk) regarding Bb hardware issues and is responsible for the following: - Notify the Director of Distance Education as soon as possible, - Post a system-wide announcement in Bb, when applicable along with follow-ups, - Send an email to the Faculty mailing list, when applicable, along with follow-ups. - While every attempt will be made to notify faculty students as soon as possible regarding long-term Bb issues, please remember that we do not provide 24/7 Bb support.
 In certain situations, it may not be possible to send notification of known issues if they occur on weekends, holidays, during inclement weather that disrupts connection service, etc.